stineje/DES/README.md

 The S-DES contains the cracker and multiple keys may work given a known ciphertext and plaintext.
 The FSM is designed to continue checking for the eky even after a hit although the original FSM discussed within the class stops after it finds key.
+The main S-DES and DES unit is designed as a parallel unit (i.e., using combinational logic) but could be designed with pipelining in mind.

 I am still debating on the size of the key to use so that a team of students can crack DES within 5 minutes.
 All of the designs are